 Doctor's death unleashes mourning, fury at Chinese officials

-In death, Dr Li Wenliang became the face of simmering anger at the ruling Communist Party's control over information and complaints that officials lie about or hide disease outbreaks, chemical spills, dangerous consumer products, or financial frauds.
+In death, Dr Li Wenliang became the face of simmering anger at the ruling Communist Party's controls over information and complaints that officials lie about or hide disease outbreaks, chemical spills, dangerous consumer products or financial frauds.

 The 34-year-old ophthalmologist died overnight at Wuhan Central Hospital, where he worked and likely contracted the virus while treating patients in the early days of the outbreak.

 Police in December had reprimanded eight doctors including Li for warning friends on social media about the emerging threat.
-China's supreme court later criticised the police, but the ruling party also has tightened its grip on information about the outbreak.
+China's Supreme Court later criticized the police, but the ruling party also has tightened its grip on information about the outbreak.

 Weibo users have left hundreds of thousands of messages below Li's last post.